zemoto/WhatAmIHearing/README.md

 ### Updating
 Settings and history are stored in `config.json` next to `WhatAmIHearing.exe` by default.
-As of v3.5, there is an option under "Window Settings" to instead save it in App Settings.
-When updating, if not saving to App Settings, you need to move `config.json` from your previous version and put it next to the new `WhatAmIHearing.exe`.
+As of v3.5, there is an option under "Window Settings" to instead save it in AppData.
+When updating, if not saving to AppData, you need to move `config.json` from your previous version and put it next to the new `WhatAmIHearing.exe`.

 ## Rate Limiting